Spicy Chicken Penne Pasta

 - 35–40g Fresh Italian Basil Leaves, about 2 & ½ cups loosely packed – washed, dried, and sliced

 - ¼ cup fresh Mint Leaves, washed and dried

 - 2 TSP Black Pepper

 - 1.5 – 2 TSP Smoked Paprika (hot or sweet depending on your preference – I use hot)

 - 1.5 – 2 TSP Crushed Red Chili Pepper flakes, more or less to taste

 - 1.5 – 2 TSP ground Cayenne, more or less to taste

 - 1 TSP Onion Powder

 - ½ cup freshly grated Parmigiano Reggiano / Grana Padano / Parmesan / or your favorite type of cheese

-- Optional toppings: Extra freshly grated cheese and additional crushed red chili pepper, to taste
+- To Serve (optional): More freshly grated cheese and additional crushed red chili pepper, to taste

 - Combine all the spices in a small bowl.
 Cover with cling wrap and set aside.